padrino/padrino-docs/guides/01_introduction/02_why-learn-padrino.html.md

 to get Padrino setup on your computer through RubyGems.

 Padrino itself is a set of modular extensions for Sinatra.
-These extensions are actually fairly standalone and you can actually use many Padrino modules in your existing Sinatra apps through the
+These extensions are actually fairly standalone and you can use many Padrino modules in your existing Sinatra apps through the
 [Standalone Usage](/guides/advanced-usage/standalone-usage-in-sinatra "Standalone Usage") guide.
 This usage is intended for applications that have already been built that would benefit from a particular aspect of Padrino such as a mailer or view helpers.
 Check out
-[our api docs](http://www.rubydoc.info/github/padrino/padrino-framework "our api docs") for more information about the individual modules.
+[our API docs](http://www.rubydoc.info/github/padrino/padrino-framework "our API docs") for more information about the individual modules.

 If you are able to convert your project to Padrino or start a new application from scratch, we recommend using the full Padrino stack which makes starting a new project much easier.
-The best way to get familiar with Padrino is to first check out the [Blog Tutorial](/guides/getting-started/blog-tutorial "Blog Tutorial") which takes you step by step through creating a blog in Padrino with an accompanying screencast.
+The best way to become familiar with Padrino is to first check out the [Blog Tutorial](/guides/getting-started/blog-tutorial "Blog Tutorial") which takes you step by step through creating a blog in Padrino with an accompanying screencast.
 You may also want to checkout the